khyati2107/Social-Media-Addiction-Predictor/README.md

 # 📱 Social Media Addiction Predictor

-A behavioral-psychological machine learning system that analyzes user habits and mental health indicators to classify social media addiction risk as **Low / Moderate / High**, with explainable AI (SHAP) and a deployed Streamlit web application.
+A behavioral-psychological machine learning system that analyzes user habits and mental health indicators to classify social media addiction risk as Low / Moderate / High — complemented by a continuous regression branch that predicts a nuanced addiction score from 1–10.
+Features explainable AI (SHAP) and a deployed Streamlit web application.

-> Associated IEEE paper submitted as part of coursework at BITS Pilani Dubai Campus.
+Associated IEEE paper submitted as part of coursework at BITS Pilani Dubai Campus.

 ---